Republic of Belarus

 The Belarusian government continues to maintain a surplus in its budget.
 In January-October 2016, the surplus was BYN 1.4 billion, or 1.6% of GDP.
 The factors that exerted pressure on the budget in the second half of 2016 included reduced customs duty collection from oil product exports associated with a decline in their production (due to a slide in crude oil supplies from Russia).
 The surplus was ensured by a reduction in fiscal expenditure.
 In 2016, it is planned to maintain the budget surplus to repay domestic and external liabilities.

 EDB’s priorities in Belarus

-• In addition, EDB will support implementation of transport infrastructure projects to help Belarus realise its transit potential.
+- In addition, the Bank will support transport projects enhancing Belarus’ transit potential.

 - It will also continue to finance the banking sector within its targeted programmes for SMEs as an institutional basis of the market economy.